 The program includes two homestays, one urban and one rural, allowing you to experience daily Chinese life in very different settings.

 Kunming is Yunnan Province’s largest city and political, economic, and cultural center.
 It is called “the City of Eternal Spring” and is famous in China for its nice climate, green environment, and good air quality.
 You will spend three weeks with a family in urban Kunming.
 Through this experience, you will likely gain a deeper understanding of China’s increasingly complex and economically stratified society.
-When possible, you will be placed with a family that shares professions or interests related to your Independent Study Project (ISP) topic.
-In many cases, the homestay family becomes an important contact for your ISP.
+When possible, you will be placed with a family that shares professions or interests related to your Independent Study Project (ISP) or internship field of interest.
+In many cases, the homestay family becomes an important contact for ISP research and for understanding professional cultures in China.

 For four or five days in the farming community Shaxi, you will experience a more traditional way of life and learn about the Bai minority culture.
 You may help your host family with daily chores, including farming, milking, and producing goods for the weekly market.
 You will witness the profound changes happening in the community because of increased development and tourism.